The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 ./gradlew --console=plain quarkusDev

-and you should see output similar to:
+Then, you should see output similar to the following example:

-quarkus:dev Output
+quarkus:dev output

 [INFO] Scanning for projects...